The period 2017 – 2018

 The final efficiency of DHW HP’s is dependent on more than the stand alone HP itself.
 Task 2 is focusing on the difference the system configurations on order to be able to give general guidelines for optimization.
-This approach is based upon an earlier developed methodology by the OA and presented at Montréal.

 An overview of R&D in the participating countries and other non-participating countries like China, Germany.
 Austria and Sweden is being prepared under Task 4 of the Annex and will be discussed in a workshop in the first half of 2018.
 Two important levels of R&D are discerned, being:

 - R&D at institutes and universities with a longer term focus and often more fundamental